Popular French Sour Beer Breweries to Try

 Where in France can I find the most sour beer breweries?

-While you can find great breweries all over France, some areas have a stronger brewing scene.
+While you can find great breweries all over France, some regions have stronger brewing scenes.
 I’ve noticed a lot of activity in regions like Alsace-Lorraine, Nord-Pas-de-Calais, and Nouvelle-Aquitaine.
 These places often have a good mix of tradition and new ideas when it comes to beer.

 Is sour beer an acquired taste?